aorti017/ucr-cs100/tutorials/markdown.md

 Markdown Quick Reference Guide
 ===
-This is a wuck reference guide for various Markdown syntax.
+This is a quick reference guide for various Markdown syntax that I found useful through out cs100.
 Please enjoy!

 Headings
 ---